8 Minute Read

 Can’t handle the holiday travel?
 No worries!
 Thanks to video chat services like Skype, FaceTime and Facebook Messenger, you can open presents and sing your favorite carols with out-of-town family members without leaving the comfort of your cozy home.

 Although nothing will ever beat a good, old-fashioned hug from Grandma, a video chat call can help her still be part of the action on Christmas morning when the kids are opening her hand-knit sweaters.
 Not to mention, these services are usually free!

 Will the cost of the trip eat up your income?

 Say you earn $40,000 a year.
 For that income, a $5,000 getaway is over the top.
 If you can’t pull off a more reasonable trip, don’t go.
 Or look for ways to cut costs by driving instead of flying, going somewhere where lodging is free (Hi, Aunt Betsy!), or packing a cooler of food instead of dining out.

-Right now, your money situation may keep you from traveling for the holidays.
+Right now, your money situation may keep you from traveling for Christmas.
 And although it may be disappointing, use that emotion as motivation to get your money in order so you have more freedom next year.
-Holiday vacations can be fun—just make sure you don’t wreck your sanity or savings account in the process.
+Holiday travel can be fun—just make sure you don’t wreck your sanity or savings account in the process.

-How to Travel at Christmas Without a Credit Card
+Make Holiday Travel Plans Without Using a Credit Card

 Higher travel costs at Christmas don’t mean you have to charge it to a credit card.
 We’ve heard the same thing over and over for years: "I can’t travel without a credit card!"
 We always wonder what planet people are traveling to because, here on Earth, debit cards work just as easily as credit cards.